desecho/inventory-legacy/README.md

 #Inventory

-The web application to manage storage.
+The web application on Python2/Django/jQuery to manage inventory.
+It’s used by one of the local ISP companies in Russia.
 The interface is in Russian.
 You can create boxes of type 5 and 6 by using administration panel.

 ##Required packages